 |VIP 9||≥ 150000 BTC||&||≥ 11000 BNB||0.0200% / 0.0400%||0.0150% / 0.0300%||0.0120% / 0.0240%|

 Bitpanda fees for buying bitcoin (only bitcoin) are 1.49% and 1.29% for selling it.
-One important note is that fees are already incorporated into the price in real time so they are not as transparent as other exchanges.
+One important note is that fees are already incorporated into the price in real-time so they are not as transparent as other exchanges.

 SOFORT and credit cards have a 2% fee (which is relatively low).
 Skrill has an additional fee of ~3.77%, and Neteller is a bit lower than Skrill.
-Using a voucher or Giropay is the cheapest methods for buying Bitcoins on BitPanda.
-These are all fees charged on Bitpanda platform, one of the services that Bitpanda offers.
+Using a voucher or Giropay is the cheapest method for buying Bitcoins on BitPanda.
+These are all fees charged on the Bitpanda platform, one of the services that Bitpanda offers.

 The other service Bitpanda started is their Bitpanda Global Exchange, where you can do crypto to crypto trades.
 As for the trading fees on this division of Bitpanda, they are among lowest fees in the industry with 0.1% maker and taker fees, which can decrease even further depending on your 30-day trading volume.